DO’S AND DON’T’S FOR AUDITIONS AND GIGS (in no particular order):

 If you’re going to get suddenly loud or very soft in your read (e.g, a very quiet monolog that suddenly ends explosively loud), let the engineer know of a radical volume switch up before they start recording, otherwise you’ll need to re-record it.

 Don’t bristle at being given a “line read,” (some actors get miffed by this).
 Sometimes, the director just wants it said a specific way and the quickest way to get you there is a line read.
 Not a biggie.
+Famous people tend to bristle most at line reads.
+Some viral examples of this are quite entertaining.

 Don’t be a slob.
 Show some class and pick up after yourself before you leave.
 Throw away your trash/drink and why not hand back your script as well.
 Don’t you dare leave a half used water bottle or used kleenex sitting out at your stand for someone to clean up for you!
 Ugh!!